technomada/cloud-from-scratch/README.md

 Chat * Photos * Calls * File Storage * Music * Notes * Weather * News * Etc

-You'll have your own public domain address let's call it https://example.com resolving data and apps from inside a cloud system you built running on your own home network.
+You'll have your own public domain name let's call it https://example.com resolving data and apps from inside a cloud system you built running on your own home network.

 Ok, Let's get started.